CNA Salary by State

 9. OptionsCertified Nursing Assistants have a wide range of choices for work environments.
 Home health career is one of the options for every CNA as well as career in many different types of medical facilities.
 In addition to the many options in terms of location, CNAs are needed to help care for patients 24 hours a day.
 There is a wide range of extremely flexible options for days and hours to work in the CNA field and this flexibility adds to the benefits of a CNA career a lot.

 10. Benefits – In addition to a slightly higher income potential, certified nursing assistants also receive benefits with many of the companies that hire CNAs.
 These benefits may include medical, dental, and retirement assistance.
-There are also other benefits that might not be as immediately recognizable such as tuition assistance or reimbursement for Certified Nursing Assistants taking classes to become LPNs (Licensed Practical Nurses) or RNs (Registered Nurses), that many facilities offer.
+There are also other benefits that might not be as immediately recognizable such as training tuition assistance or reimbursement for Certified Nursing Assistants taking training classes to become LPNs (Licensed Practical Nurses) or RNs (Registered Nurses), that many facilities offer.

 Photo courtesy of: http://www.flickr.com/photos/christianacare